yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-secure-clusters/cloud-authentication.md

 Connections to your cluster using YCQL require SSL and the cluster CA certificate.

 The generated `ycqlsh` shell command uses the `--ssl` option and sets the SSL_CERTFILE environment variable.
-You set SSL_CERTFILE to the path of the cluster certifcate.
+You set SSL_CERTFILE to the path of the cluster certificate.

 ## Learn more